heroiclabs/nakama-docs/docs/session.md

 # Session

-A session is a period during which a user is [authenticated](/authentication) with the nakama server and also an object that proves that the client was authenticated.
-It is used to access server functions on behalf of the user by the game client.
-It is orthogonal to the concept of a [socket](/authentication#socket).
+In general terms, a "session" is a period during which a user is authenticated with a system.

+In Nakama, the session is represented with a client-side object that proves that the client was [authenticated](/authentication) when accessing server functions.

 Session duration can be set with the [token_expiry_sec](/install-configuration/#common-properties) property in the configuration.
-It is recommended to allow session duration of about 2 to 3 times the average playtime.
+It is recommended to set a session duration of about 2 to 3 times the length of your game's average play session.

-## Session Details and Expiry

 Sessions expire and become invalid after a set period.
-When this happens you'll need to reauthenticate with the server and get a new session.
-You can examine user ID and handle, and session expiration status using the following code:
+When this happens, you'll need to reauthenticate with the server to get a new session.

+## Session Details

+You can access a user's id, name, and whether their session is expired using the following code:

 ```js tab="JavaScript"
 const id = "3e70fd52-7192-11e7-9766-cb3ce5609916";